apereo/cas/cas-server-documentation/installation/JSON-Service-Management.md

   "evaluationOrder" : 0
 }
 ```

+To see the relevant list of CAS properties, please [review this guide](Configuration-Properties.html).

 <div class="alert alert-warning"><strong>Clustering Services</strong><p>
 You MUST consider that if your CAS server deployment is clustered, each CAS node in the cluster must have